“Love this podcast! Best one out there for high-level industry trends and advice. Recommended!”

 DAVID: Sure ─ that domain-driven design and all these types of things, abstraction, microservices patterns, all this stuff that's being taken to the extreme now.

-Almost every state in time is, therefore, its own instance of whatever we need which gets you in the server list.
-It's almost infinite layers of abstraction into the public net.
+Almost every state in time is, therefore, its own instance of whatever we need which gets you in serverless.
+It's almost infinite layers of abstraction.